1902 Proof Indian Head Cent

 Description

 The 1902 Proof Indian Head Cent is a proof cent struck at the Philadelphia Mint, part of the Indian Head Cents 1859-1909 series.
-With a mintage of just 2,018, this is a rare issue sought by specialists.
-The obverse features Liberty wearing a feathered headdress, often misidentified as a Native American — actually represents Liberty adorned with a chief's war bonnet, while the reverse displays an oak wreath with a shield at the top, enclosing ONE CENT.
-Designed by James Barton Longacre.
+With a mintage of 2,018, this is an extremely rare issue — the scarcer of two mint variants, with less than 1% of total production.
+The obverse features Liberty wearing a feathered headdress, often misidentified as a Native American — actually represents Liberty adorned with a chief's war bonnet and the reverse displays an oak wreath with a shield at the top, enclosing ONE CENT.
+Produced during the Progressive Era, when President Theodore Roosevelt championed a renaissance in American coin design that produced some of the most beautiful coins ever struck.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $313.
 Struck in 95% copper, 5% tin and zinc, weighing 3.11 grams, 19 mm in diameter, with a plain edge.
 Cataloged as PCGS #2393.
-James Barton Longacre created the Indian Head Cent, reportedly using his daughter Sarah as a model.
-One of the most collected U.S. series.
-Key dates include the 1877, 1909-S, and the 1864-L (first year with "L" for Longacre on the ribbon).
-The semi-key 1908-S and 1909-S are also prized.